 Chapter 1 contains the study overview and recommendations.

-This summarises findings from the NSPCC report for family court practitioners.
+This article highlights key issues from the NSPCC report of relevance to family court practitioners.

-This final special measure in the 1999 Act was not piloted until 2014.
+This final S28 special measure outlined in the 1999 Act was not piloted until 2014.

 This article discusses reasons for the delay and why other reforms taking place in the interim helped smooth the way for s 28.